A high-efficiency and low-dissipation hybrid weighted essentially non-oscillatory scheme: Numerical examples

-Note that, numerical convergence is indicated for the results computed on the fine grid because no notable differences, except the near shock region, can be identified from and the converged density contours in Sj\"{o}green and Yee \cite{sjoegreen2003grid} (their Fig. 2) obtained with much higher grid resolutions.
-Also note that, the obtained overall computational efficiency for two resolutions are $99.8\%$, $99.9\%$, which again suggested WENO flux is seldom calculated in the entire computation domain.
+Grid convergence is indicated for the results computed on the fine grid because no notable differences, except the near shock region, can be identified upon comparison with the grid-converged density contours of Sj\"{o}green and Yee \cite{sjoegreen2003grid} (their Fig. 2) obtained with much higher grid resolutions.
+Note that there are small disturbances near the shock wave in the low resolution results (see.
+Fig. \ref{vis-shock}a).
+These small disturbances are numerical errors rather than instabilities, since they do not propagate to other regions and their magnitudes decreases by increasing resolution (see.
+Fig. \ref{vis-shock}b).
+Also note that the obtained overall computational efficiency for the two resolutions are $99.8\%$, $99.9\%$, which again imply that the WENO flux is actually hardly utilized throughout the entire computation.